Fengyi Wan, Ph.D.

-Key words: signal transduction, pathogen infection, inflammation, tumorigenesis.
+Key words: Host-pathogen interactions, signal transduction, inflammation, tumorigenesis, bacterial infection, mucosal immunity

 Our laboratory is interested in investigating the signal transduction and gene regulation in bacterially induced colonic infection, inflammation, and tumorigenesis.